mloumeau/WeatherMapping/README.md

 city they would like to examine.

 The purpose of writing this software was to get more familiar with ArcGIS and JavaScript.
-Both of these concepts were a but foreign to me so I thought this would be a great exercise to get to know both of these elements better.
+Both of these concepts were a bit foreign to me so I thought this would be a great exercise to get to know both of these concepts better.

 I used a list of 1,000 most popular US cities I found online.
 I wrote Python code to modify the list to be more code-friendly